smartdevicelink/sdl_hmi_integration_guidelines/docs/VehicleInfo/GetVehicleData/index.md

 Schema_items should not have duplicate `name` and `key` for different vehicle data items/sub-params, except same items is defined for different versions.
 Schema_items should not have `name`/`key` equivalent to any RPC vehicle data item/sub-param.

-4. Respond with the structure as defined in API .xml
+4. Respond with any vehicle data defined in `HMI_API.xml` included in the original request.

 !!!